HDFGroup/hsds/docs/design/obj_store_schema.md

 * The service layer may impose a policy where domains can only be created if there is an existing domain with the requisite permission ACLs for the requesting user.
 One or more "top-level" domains (e.g. "/home") would be created outside the service API (e.g. by an administrator with permissions to create objects in the bucket directly).
 * The owner and root keys can be assumed to be immutable (i.e. these values can be cached)
 * Metadata about the owner (and other usernames referenced in this schema) are assumed to be stored in another system (such as NASA URS)
-* For efficeincy certain properties of the domain (e.g. datasetCount) are assumed to be updated by a background process and hince may not represent the current state of the domain

 #### Domain object example